DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-TI-70 electronic digital clock with its bright LED-display was introduced by
+TI-70 electronic Digital Clock with its bright LED-display was introduced by

-Texas Instruments together with its sibbling TI-71
+Texas Instruments together with its sibling TI-71

 already in 1974.
 While the TI-71 sports an alarm function, is the TI-70 a bare

-miss the last watch sold by Texas Instruments.
+Don't miss the last watch sold by Texas Instruments.